Our top tips!

 Take the time to properly get ready for bed.
-Make sure that you’re not looking at screens late at night, and that you’re winding down at a reasonable time.
+Make sure you’re not looking at screens late at night and you’re winding down at a reasonable time.
 Listening to a guided meditation or playing some relaxing sounds may also help you fall asleep.

 - Many people with depression have periods of struggling with social interaction

 When you’re feeling low, it may be natural for you to distance yourself from the people you would normally spend time with.
 However, maintaining social interaction is really beneficial.
 It can help to make sure that somebody you trust knows about how you feel.
 That way, when you start to struggle, they will be able to reach out to you and support you.